zikula/zikula-docs/guides/upgrading to Zikula 2.0/InstallingZikulaOnUbuntu.md

 GRANT ALL PRIVILEGES on zikuladb.* TO 'usernamehere'@'localhost' IDENTIFIED BY 'chooseapassword';
 FLUSH PRIVILEGES;
 ```
-You can name your database anything you want.
-The usernamehere and chooseapassword should be a substituted with your own user and password that you want to use.
+You can name your database anything you want, but remember it for use when you install Zikula.
+The usernamehere and chooseapassword should be substituted with your own user and password that you want to use.
 FLUSH PRIVILEGES writes the changes to disk.
-Quit mysql and make sure you can log in using your newly created user and password by typing this.
+Quit mysql (type quit) and make sure you can log in using your newly created user and password by typing this.

 ```text
 mysql -u usernamehere -p